mariuccidiego/Portfolio-Site/README.md

 # Portfolio Website

 This repository contains the source code for my portfolio website.
 It showcases my projects and provides a way to contact me.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, JavaScriptand PHP.

 Dependencies
 The website utilizes the following external libraries and frameworks: